PaddlePaddle/Paddle/doc/design/operator_kernel_type.md

 ### Library

-An operator kernel is usually implemented based on some library. `Library` is defined as a enum variable:
+One operator kernel is usually implemented based on one library. `Library` is defined as a enum variable:

 ```cpp
 enum Library { Plain, MKLDNN, CUDNN };